vecnavium-pm-pl/VecnaLeaderboards/README.md

 • [] KDR Player Statistics & Leaderboard.

-• [] Player Levels leaderboard & Player Statistics
+• [] Player Levels leaderboard & Player Statistics.

+• [] Being able to configure Player Statistics format.

+• [] Top OnlineTime leaderboard

 Have other suggestions?
 Let me know in the [Support Discord](https://discord.gg/jWFB56RqUN) or Create an [Issue](https://github.com/Vecnavium/VecnaLeaderboards/issues/new) about your suggestion!